gregory-ledenev/java-class-extension/doc/dynamic-class-extensions.md

     build();
 }
 ```
 Note: the `defaultOperations(Object.class)` was used to set up that default handling of the "name" operation should be used.
-It is done via reelection by invoking the `name()` method for each item.
+It is done via reflection by invoking the `name()` method for each item.
 If direct mapping is not possible - use the `DynamicClassExtension.performOperation(String, Object))` an operation lambda function to provide different name for the operation.

 Shipping a collection of items is straightforward as usual: